Characterization of non-linear Besov spaces: Main results and function spaces

 The Besov spaces~$B^s_{p,q}([0,1];E)$ cover many well-known function spaces as special cases.
 Namely, the space $B^s_{\infty,\infty}([0,1];E)=:C^{s}([0,1];E)$ is the space of H\"older continuous functions, the space $B^s_{p,\infty}([0,1];E)$ is sometimes called Nikolskii space, and $B^s_{p,p}([0,1];E)$ is referred to as (fractional) Sobolev space.
 Note, that for $p=q$ the quantity~\eqref{eq: Besov function in metric spaces} is equivalent to

 which usually serves as defining property of fractional Sobolev spaces, see~\cite[Example~5.16]{Friz2010} or \cite{Simon1990}.
-For more comprehensive introduction to these function spaces we refer, for instance, to \cite{triebel2010} or \cite{Peetre1976}.
+For more comprehensive introductions to these function spaces we refer, for instance, to \cite{triebel2010} or \cite{Peetre1976}.
 Furthermore, the space of continuous functions $f\colon [0,1] \to E$ is denoted by $C([0,1];E)$.

 \begin{remark} In the present work we focus on the parameters $s \in (0,1)$ and $p,q\in [1,\infty]$ with $s > 1/p$.
-Under these conditions, an $E$-valued Besov function $ f\in B_{p,q}^s([0,1];E)$ is immediately a continuous function.
-Indeed, an application of the Garcia-Rodemich-Rumsey inequality, see e.g.~\cite[Theorem~A.1]{Friz2010}, implies the existence of a constant $C > 0$ such that
+Under these conditions, an $E$-valued Besov function $ f\in B_{p,q}^s([0,1];E)$ is immediately a continuous function, see e.g.~\cite[Corollary~26]{Simon1990}, and an application of the Garcia--Rodemich--Rumsey inequality, see e.g.~\cite[Theorem~A.1]{Friz2010}, implies furthermore the existence of a constant $C > 0$ such that